Sega Mouse

 Hardware

 The Sega Mouse is a ball mouse, meaning it needs to be cleaned after regular use in order for it to continue to function properly.
-Despite there being three buttons on a standard Control Pad, there are only two buttons on a Sega Mouse, A and B, however unusually the unit places its C button on the ball itself - flipping the peripheral turns it into a clickable trackball device.
+Despite there being three buttons on a standard Control Pad, there are only two buttons on a Sega Mouse, and , however unusually the unit places its button on the ball itself - flipping the peripheral turns it into a clickable trackball device.

 North America did not receive the Sega Mouse, but instead the Mega Mouse, a similar but larger unit which added the missing START button and scrapped the clickable trackball, which made the movements more accurate.
 The Mega Mouse was distributed with a red/black mouse mat, and its awkwardly placed START button comes at a disadvantage to left-handed users.
 Body Count is the only known game to have a compatibility issue with the Sega Mouse due to the lack of the START button.[5]